weibeld/heroku-buildpack-run/README.md

 - `ENV_DIR`: directory containing the values of all config variables in files

 `BUILD_DIR` corresponds to the working directory during the execution of the buildpack.

+## Heroku config environment variables
+If you wish your commands to have access to the environment variables set in your Heroku config, then ensure the `BUILDPACK_HEROKU_ENV` env config exists.

+This will cause all env config values to be loaded into the runtime environment for your commands, before they execute.

+There are some minor exceptions to avoid common issues.
+Check `bin/compile load_env_dir()`

 ## License